A platform for civic technology

 A web platform for experts in the tech sector to connect with civic issues they care about.
 We empower these experts to participate in projects to help change our communities for the better.
 DemocracyLab is a platform to catalog these projects and help tech volunteers get involved.

 We're aiming to change the way people can impact democracy.
 Our current system is antiquated and solving 21st century problems requires 21st century solutions.
+The results we expect are an increase in participation, collaboration and transparency within the civic tech movement, and the evolution of new civic technologies capable of addressing society’s significant challenges.

 Want to get a taste of what we are developing?